KilianKegel/toro-C-Library/README.md

 Using and relying on such implementation-specific details makes the source code non-portable to other C-Libraries, e.g. GLIBC.

-The "torito C Library" is intended to be identical in all aspects to functions specified in ANSI C,C90 and C95 provided in LIBCMT.LIB that comes with VS2017.
+The "torito C Library" is intended to be identical in all aspects to functions specified in ANSI C, C90 and C95 provided in LIBCMT.LIB that comes with VS2017.
 (It is assumed, that LIBCMT.LIB of VS2017 is compliant to aforementioned standards.)

 Doing so, the development of "torito C Library" itself is unburdened from the exegesis of the specifications mentioned above and the creation of the required header files -- the header files delivered